shivams/zim-zotero-plugin/README.md

 Clone this repo to your plugins folder and restart your Zim wiki:

-    git clone <this-repo> ~/.local/share/zim/plugins/zim-zotero-plugin
+    git clone https://github.com/shivams/zim-zotero-plugin ~/.local/share/zim/plugins/zim-zotero-plugin

 Note that you will need to install `zotxt` (https://github.com/egh/zotxt) plugin in your Zotero to make this plugin work.

 How does it work?
 -----------------

-Press `<Shift>-<Control>-I` or go to Insert -> Citations.
+Press `<Control><Alt>-I` or go to Insert -> Citations.
 A dialog will open up, where you can enter your query to search for items in your Zotero collection.
 After pressing `GO`, all the matching items will be added into your Zim Wiki.

 Handling zotero:// Links
 ------------------------